Built to Rule

-Built to Rule is a building blocks toyline from Hasbro that is compatible with such leading brands as Lego.
-These sets were released from 2003 to 2005.
-Sets are usually based upon existing toys and characters from the Hasbro brand, such as Tonka, G.I.
+Built to Rule was a building block toyline that was released by Hasbro from 2003 to 2005.
+The sets included blocks that are compatible with other toy block brands as Lego.
+These sets were usually based upon existing toys and characters from the Hasbro brand, such as Tonka, G.I.
 Joe and Transformers: Armada.

 G.I.
 Joe

 Built To Rule was marketed as "Action Building Sets".
 All sets came with one set of building blocks you could build into a full sized vehicle, and one specially designed 3 3/4 G.I.
 Joe figure.
 The forearms and the calves of the figures sport places where blocks could be attached.

 2003

 The 2003 Built To Rule followed the G.I.
 Joe: Spy Troops story line.